ewclide/inputdecor/README.md

 ### Agruments

 **File**
-- text - text on button
+- text-button - add user text to button
-- multiple - uses multyfile mode
-- filesCount - defines max files count on multyfile mode
-- maxSize - defines max size of the each files count on multyfile mode
-- maxSumSize - defines max size of the all files count on multyfile mode
+- text-unselected - defines unselected text
-- drop - uses drag and drop mode // need to add
 - class - add your class to wrapper
+- close - add close button
+- size - shows sizes of the files
+- max-count - defines max files count on multyfile mode
+- drop - need to develop...

 **Checkbox**
 - have not special options, but support standart attribute checked